Qengineering/TensorFlow_Lite_Pose_Jetson-Nano/README.md

 Pose_single.cpp<br/>
  <br/>
 Run TestTensorFlow_Lite.cpb with Code::Blocks.<br/><br/>
-With the `#define GPU_DELEGATE` uncommented, the TensorFlow Lite will deploy GPU delegates, if you have the appropriate libraries compiled by bazel.[Install GPU delegates](https://qengineering.eu/install-tensorflow-2-lite-on-jetson-nano.html) <br/><br/>
+With the `#define GPU_DELEGATE` uncommented, the TensorFlow Lite will deploy GPU delegates, if you have, of course, the appropriate libraries compiled by bazel.
+[Install GPU delegates](https://qengineering.eu/install-tensorflow-2-lite-on-jetson-nano.html) <br/><br/>
-See the movie at: https://www.youtube.com/watch?v=LxSR5JJRBoI
+See the RPi 4 movie at: https://www.youtube.com/watch?v=LxSR5JJRBoI